Capricorn Foundation and Lithon Foundation collaborate for capacity building workshop

 Renowned for their Corporate Social Investment (CSI) initiatives, the Capricorn Foundation and the Lithon Foundation have consistently played a pivotal role in uplifting Namibian communities.
 Their collaboration with NPOs, including NGOs and social welfare entities, underscores the belief in these organizations’ pivotal role in driving Namibia’s socio-economic progress.

-Marsia Reed, CEO of the Lithon Foundation, acknowledged the critical role of NPOs and emphasized the potential for greater impact through collaborative efforts.
-She highlighted the importance of cooperation between corporations and NPOs in driving initiatives that address the diverse needs of communities.
+The Lithon Foundation Chief Executive, Marsia Reed, acknowledged the critical role of NPOs and emphasized the potential for greater impact through collaborative efforts.
+She stressed the importance of cooperation between corporations and NPOs in driving initiatives that address the diverse needs of communities.

-The workshop delved into crucial topics, including financial management, compliance requirements, branding and marketing strategies for NGOs, understanding funding sources, nurturing positive work environments, and enhancing communication skills.
-The discussions underscored the strategic and purposeful nature of the partnership between corporations and NPOs, working together towards shared objectives and striving to create sustainable communities.
+The workshop delved into crucial topics such as financial management, compliance requirements, branding and marketing strategies for NGOs, understanding funding sources, nurturing positive work environments, and enhancing communication skills.
+The discussions underscored the strategic and purposeful nature of the partnership between corporations and NPOs, working together on shared objectives and striving to create sustainable communities.

-For those unable to attend, a recording of the workshop will be accessible on the Capricorn Group’s YouTube channel and the Capricorn Foundation’s Facebook page starting 13 November.

-“As a representative of NPOs in Namibia, I want to thank the Capricorn Foundation and the Lithon Foundation for this essential workshop.
-NPOs primarily focus on community service rather than profit-making, often adopting versatile roles to fulfil objectives.
-This adaptability has become a norm within our organisations, enabling us to effectively serve communities while aligning with the nation’s developmental goals.
-The skills and advice gained here today will assist us to continue to make significant strides, and we look forward to implementing these great tips shared with us.
-We greatly appreciate the collaborative efforts between NPOs and corporate organisations working hand in hand to create sustainable and thriving communities in Namibia,” said Viola Dimulunde, trainer at Women at Work.

-Some of the speakers: Marsia Reed, Lithon Foundation CEO; Siegfried Lange, Managing Consultant at Capacity Grow; Sabina Jacobs, National Welfare Board Registrar; Marlize Horn, Capricorn Foundation Executive Officer and; Herve Rousseau – Cooperation Attaché – EU Delegation Namibia.
+From the left, Marsia Reed, Lithon Foundation Chief Executive; Siegfried Lange, Managing Consultant at Capacity Grow; Sabina Jacobs, National Welfare Board Registrar; Marlize Horn, Capricorn Foundation Executive Officer and Herve Rousseau, Cooperation Attaché, EU Delegation Namibia.